V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 ## Basics

 The Jackpot CNC Controller is a 32bit dual core 2450mhz board, wifi and bluetooth capable (esp32).
-It has 6xTMC2209 drivers, 7 inputs, 2x5V outputs, 3 input level outputs, onboard
+It has 6xTMC2209 drivers, 7 inputs, 2x 5V outputs, 2x input level outputs, one [6 PACK expansion module](https://www.tindie.com/stores/33366583/) & [here](https://oshwlab.com/bdring?tab=project&page=1), onboard
 MicroSD card slot.
 The board runs FluidNC which is fully GRBL compatible with extended features and easier configuration.

 **Want to Buy one?**